magomimmo/modern-cljs/doc/tutorial-05.md

 ## Add domina to projct dependencies

-As usual when using leiningen, to add a library to a CLJ/CLJS project you need to add the library to the dependencies section of `projct.clj`.
+As usual when using leiningen, to add a library to a CLJ/CLJS project, you need to add it to the dependencies section of `project.clj`.
 Here is the updated version of `project.clj`

 ```clojure
 (defproject modern-cljs "0.1.0-SNAPSHOT"